chrisbloom7/dotfiles/README.md

 Did you...

 - [ ] commit and push any changes to locally checked out git repositories?
+- [ ] incorporate any important differences in the config files that will be symlinked from the the [`configs`](./configs) into this repo?
+- [ ] cross-check the list of currently installed Homebrew formulae and casks against the [`Brewfile`](./Brewfile) and [`Brewfile.minimal`](./Brewfile.minimal) files?
 - [ ] backup all important files that aren't automatically synced to iCloud, Dropbox, Google Drive, Adobe Cloud, etc?
-- [ ] export important data from locally running databases and other services?
+- [ ] export important data from locally running databases and other services that you might need on the new workstation?
-- [ ] make sure [Mackup][mackup] is installed and updated to the latest version?
+- [ ] install or update to the latest version of [Mackup][mackup]?
+- [ ] configure Mackup to use your preferred storage provider and exclude `mackup` from backing up itself?
 - [ ] run `mackup backup --force && mackup uninstall --force`?[^mackup-sonoma]

 ### 2. Setting Up Your New Workstation